 UPS - Uninterruptible power supply.
-A battery-powered unit that automatically supplies power to your system in the event of an electrical failure utility - A program used to manage system resources-memory, disk drives, or printers, for example.
+A battery-powered unit that automatically supplies power to your system in the event of an electrical failure.

 USB - Universal Serial Bus.
 A USB connector provides a single connection point for multiple USB-compliant devices, such as mice and keyboards.
 USB devices can be connected and disconnected while the system is running.